Jasata/psud/README.md

       -l [LEVEL], --log [LEVEL]     Set logging level.
 Default: INFO -p [PORT], --port [PORT]      Set serial port device.
-Default: 'auto' --nodaemon                    Do not execute as a daemon --kill                        Kill daemon
+Default: 'auto' --nodaemon                    Do not execute as a daemon --systemd                     Do not execute as a daemon AND minimal display output --kill                        Kill daemon
       --status                      Get status report about the daemon